Committed to Wellington

 Everyone agrees Wellington needs a reset — on priorities and delivery.
 With my experience, and a new Council, I’m confident we can rebuild trust in local government and:

-I’ve secured real results like: Funding for the arts and Khandallah Pool, new public toilets at Ian Galloway Park, and delivering greater transparency and accountability at the Council.
+I’ve secured real results like: Funding for the arts and Khandallah Pool, new public toilets at Ian Galloway Park, holding the Council to account over spending and delivering greater transparency and accountability at the Council.

 But this election isn’t just about the past, it’s about what’s next.